-- 14 Sedgwick County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Sedgwick County residents saw KU Medical Center health care providers 14 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 - 86 Kansans received free medical attention and education in 2013 through preventive screenings and events hosted in Sedgwick County with support from KU Medical Center programs.

 - Sedgwick County residents made 25 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.

 - Via Christi Health in Wichita is a member of the Midwest Cancer Alliance, a network of hospitals, physicians groups and cancer support and patient advocacy organizations bringing cancer research, care and professional support together to advance the quality and reach of cancer care, prevention, early detection and survivorship in the Heartland.

 - The School of Medicine—Wichita Medical Practice Association (MPA) was established to provide medical education, research, and medical care through its members who are full-time faculty at the school.
 Physicians, psychologists, and other providers care for patients at 10 specialty outpatient clinics.

 - A decade ago, KU School of Medicine—Wichita students opened the JayDoc Community Clinic on Saturdays in Wichita's Guadalupe Clinic to care for the uninsured and underserved.
 Under volunteer physician supervision, medical students treat about 500 patients annually.